IIT reforms 2018-2019

 How to use the online tax app for IIT return

-Through the online personal income tax app of China’s State Taxation Administration, individual taxpayers in China were able to claim their additional tax deductions since January 2019.
-Meanwhile, the tax refund service of the app will be available from March 1st.
-Taxpayers can take advantage of the service when making tax inquiries or other related tax payments.
+Through the online personal income tax app of China’s State Taxation Administration, individual taxpayers in China can claim their additional tax deductions and apply for tax refunds.
+Taxpayers can also take advantage of the service when making tax inquiries or other related tax payments.
 Below are the steps on registering for the app and checking payments.

 1. Download the online tax app by scanning the QR code below (for Android users).